-Voog is a website builder that attempts to solve an issue that has plagued e-commerce since its existence: how do you sell online in multiple languages?
+Voog is a website builder that attempts to solve an issue that has plagued ecommerce since it began: how do you sell online in multiple languages?
 Many businesses experience tremendous challenges when trying to expand from a single-language online store to a multilingual one.
 Voog’s unique selling point is that it’s an easy-to-use website builder with built-in support for multiple languages.

-In our Voog review, we test whether it’s the best website builder for companies that need a multilingual website and pit it against the many other website builders vying for your business.
+In our Voog review, we test whether it’s one of the best website builders for companies that need a multilingual website, and pit it against the many other website builders vying for your business.

 With Voog, you can create a website in multiple languages.
 Instead of creating a unique website for each language and trying to keep them all in sync, you just build one website and supply translations for the text.
 The website editor tool itself is available in 10 languages.